jpwm2/Cluster-Database/README.md

-# Collection-Database
+# Cluster-Database
-It's Database consisting of Collection.
+It's Database consisting of Cluster.
 It's a revolution the world wide database get a step next.
 Anything can get where it belongs.
 Anything can be finded by how methods you like.